mitchellbpowell/website/p/worthwhile-things.markdown

 More generally, the average thing is probably about halfway through it's lifespan, almost by definition, which means the average thing will last about as long into the future as it has lasted so far.
 This is an extremely rough and unreliable rule of thumb, but something that's survived a thousand years has a decent chance of making it another thousand, while something that first happened yesterday might not stick around as long.
 Thinking too hard about this can lead to some weird places, like the [Doomsday Argument](https://en.wikipedia.org/wiki/Doomsday_argument).

+# Lying, by Sam Harris

+More a booklet than a book, Sam Harris's *Lying* is an excellent summary of the case for why lying is bad.
+He takes a stronger anti-lying stance than most people do, and makes his case ably.

-# Majority Opinion
+# Majority opinion

 Copernicus may have been a vindicated contrarian, but for every Copernicus there is a [Dick Johnson](https://en.wikipedia.org/wiki/Richard_Mentor_Johnson)  who thinks the earth is hollow and tries to drum up Congressional support for an expedition to the center.
 Dick Johnson was an actual Vice President of the United States, and he actually did try to drum up Congressional support to explore the hollow earth.
 Cranks outnumber geniuses, and so it's always a good idea to at least take a serious look at the majority opinion on any given topic.
 It's also a good idea to see whether the majority opinion among experts in the field differs from the majority opinion of non-experts.

-# Mental Health
+# Mental health

 Two hundred years ago, major sources of suffering for a lot of people included dying children, hunger, and contagious disease.
 Over time, those sorts of human suffering have greatly decreased in a lot of the world.
 As we increasingly manage to pick the low-hanging fruit of solving the basic material problems of life for more and more people, this leaves mental health issues taking up a larger and larger share of human suffering, even if average mental health is getting no worse.
 Tackling the most common mental health issues out there, especially depression and anxiety, is going to be one of the major challenges humanity faces going forward, if for no other reason than our increasing success at knocking out the *other* major challenges.